-- identify the Commonwealth funding with specific performance obligations with reference to the funding agreements; - assess the Commonwealth funding and determine if it should be accounted for and reported under AASB 15 or AASB 1058 from the State or General Government Sector perspective, which is required to be submitted to the Crown within 14 business days of receipt of the email notification from Treasury; - calculate related revenue adjustments arising from this funding based on the process of the sufficiently specific performance obligation, if applicable, being satisfied and update the year-to-date actuals for the projects delivered under these agreements in Prime at Early Close (P9) and Year-End (P12). - Change in current year process: Complete the Commonwealth Funding Return at Early Close and report to Crown by 27 April 2023.
+- identify the Commonwealth funding with specific performance obligations with reference to the relevant funding agreements; - assess the Commonwealth funding and determine if it should be accounted for and reported under AASB 15 or AASB 1058 from the State or General Government Sector perspective, which is required to be submitted to the Crown within 14 business days of receipt of the email notification from Treasury; - calculate related revenue adjustments arising from this funding based on the process of the sufficiently specific performance obligation, if applicable, being satisfied and update the year-to-date actuals for the projects delivered under these agreements in Prime at Early Close (P9) and Year-End (P12). - Complete the Commonwealth Funding Return at Early Close and report to Crown by 10am, 26 April 2024.